hackthebois/RecordScratch/README.md

 ## License

 RecordScratch is an open-source project and is governed by the MIT License.
-For a comprehensive view of licensing details, kindly refer to the [LICENSE](LICENSE.md) file.
+For a comprehensive view of licensing details, kindly refer to the [LICENSE](LICENSE.md) file